 Forget the store-bought stuff.
 This Vegetable Stuffed Seitan Roast by Yana Chistyakova is an entrée that will satisfy all your guests.
 Herbs like rosemary, thyme, and smoked paprika are worked into the seitan dough, adding to its flavor and visual appeal.
-The stuffing is made from meaty mushrooms, carrots, apple, and nuts and raisins, if desired and then the whole roast is boiled in savory vegetable broth in order to infuse it with umami flavors.
+The stuffing is made from meaty mushrooms, carrots, apples, nuts, and raisins if desired.
+Then the whole roast is boiled in a savory vegetable broth to infuse it with umami flavors.
 Yum.

 Source: Seitan Roast